prevention-icon

 Warehouse beetles

-As suggested by their name, you’ll most commonly find warehouse beetles attacking dried food in warehouse facilities.
+As their name suggests, you’ll most commonly find warehouse beetles attacking dried food in warehouse facilities.

-They can chew through different types of packaging materials such as cardboard, plastic and foil to gain access to their favourite foods including seeds of all types, animal protein and woollen fabric.
+They can chew through different packaging materials, such as cardboard, plastic, and foil, to access their favourite foods, including seeds of all kinds, animal protein, and woollen fabric.

 You can also find them crawling around rodent baits, rodent carcasses, bird and wasp nests as well as spider webs in search of food.